All Sources

 Clear Secure is an identity platform benefiting from strong consumer travel trends (TSA throughput at record highs) and is expanding into enterprise, making it more than just an airport business.

-YOU LONG
+YOU WATCH

 Bullish on First Watch restaurant chain.